anirvanc/rightscale-api/README.md

 http://support.rightscale.com/12-Guides/03-RightScale_API/RightScale_API_Examples
 http://support.rightscale.com/12-Guides/03-RightScale_API/RightScale_API_Examples/Authentication

-NOTE: The API 1.5 examples are not finished.
+NOTE: The API 1.5 functions are not quite finished but can be used for reference.

 **USE THESE SCRIPTS AT YOUR OWN RISK!**

-Do not run them if you don't understand what the code is doing.
+Please **please** do not run them if you don't understand what the code is doing.

 Example usage: